0x7df/0x7df.github.io/content/elliptic-equations-and-boundary-value-problems.md

 *homogeneous*, and *inhomogeneous* if $\gamma \ne 0$.

 Different types of boundary conditions are appropriate to different types of PDE.
-Hyperbolic equations require Cauchy boudary conditions and parabolic PDEs require Neumann or Dirichlet conditions; in both cases on an open boundary (otherwise the solution would be over-specfied).
+Hyperbolic equations require Cauchy boundary conditions and parabolic PDEs require Neumann or Dirichlet conditions; in both cases on an open boundary (otherwise the solution would be over-specfied).
 Elliptic equations require Dirichlet or Neumann boundary conditions, but on a closed boundary (otherwise